microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ## Connect to AKS cluster

-The kubectl tool is your direct line of communication with the kube-apiserver and is most common way to interact with a Kubernetes cluster.
+The kubectl tool is your direct line of communication with the kube-apiserver and is the most common way to interact with a Kubernetes cluster.
 Access to the kube-apiserver is controlled by the [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
 The kubeconfig file contains the necessary certificate information to authenticate against the Kubernetes API server, and the Azure CLI for AKS has a handy command to get the kubeconfig file for your AKS cluster.

 <div class="info" data-title="Note">

 > For the rest of this workshop, you will perform tasks using both kubectl and the Azure portal.
 This will give you a good understanding of how to interact with your AKS cluster using both methods.
-Any time we need to interact with the AKS cluster, we will use the Azure Cloud Shell.
+Any time we need to interact with the AKS cluster in this lab, we will use the Azure Cloud Shell.
 The Azure Cloud Shell is a free interactive shell that you can use to run the Azure CLI, kubectl, and other tools.
 It is already configured to use your Azure subscription and is a great way to run commands without having to install anything on your local machine.

 </div>